 Mojo provides two separate APIs that applications can call.
-The first one, which launches DAOC, is discussed elsewhere.
+The first one, which allows third-party programs to launch DAOC, is discussed elsewhere.
 The second one, which is described on this page, is at a very early stage of development.

 This second API is called via a named pipe.
 Mojo is the server.
 The pipe's name is:

 To use this API, open that pipe with CreateFile() or a .NET equivalent of CreateFile() and write XML messages to it.
 If Mojo is running, it will perform actions in DAOC and send XML messages back to you.

 At the present time, Mojo recognizes only two commands.
 The first one, called “DoEditBox”, makes Mojo open a modal dialog box in DAOC, accept one field of input from the user, and send the input back to you.

 Here’s what you write to the pipe to make this happen:

 <MojoApi> <ClientCall> <Name>DoEditBox</Name> <ReturnId>333</ReturnId> <Args> <Arg>Pastiche</Arg> <Arg>Pistachio</Arg> </Args> </ClientCall> </MojoApi>

 If Mojo is unable to parse the XML, it will send back an error message.